sec-digital-twin-lab/sim-aas-middleware/README.md

 trigger:output:c
 ```

-These triggers can be found as helper functions in the module `saas.sdk.adapter` and can be used in the `processor.py`.
+These triggers can be found as helper functions in the module `simaas.sdk.adapter` and can be used in the `processor.py`.